 Series: Oh Say Can You See?
-IV: The Rise of Big Brother
+V: The American Way

 in order to understand the following material in context.)

 My daughter and her husband have been on several short Caribbean cruises on ships of the Carnival Cruise Lines because her father in law is employed as a musical entertainer on Carnival Cruise ships like the Ecstasy:

 In fact, they took our granddaughter on such a cruise this spring as a high school graduation present.
 Embarking from Port Canaveral, Florida, a five day cruise takes passengers for short stops at two or three ports in the Caribbean to do a little sightseeing and shopping, along with a day or two on “the high seas” where they can just enjoy the view—or the many onboard amenities.
 These huge pleasure ships feature a variety of musical shows, a casino, swimming pools, spas, game rooms, special activities for children and teens, and more.

 It’s a “self-contained” vacation, with the price of all meals included, onboard motel-style rooms—and the famous unlimited eating opportunities.

 While doing some research for this series of blog entries, I was surprised to find that such “pleasure cruises” are a relatively recent phenomenon, unknown much more than 100 years ago.
 I guess because of knowing about the Titanic and other luxury liner steamships of its time, I thought that cruise vacations were common back then.

 The Titanic wasn’t the first of its kind, only the biggest.
 Such luxury liner steamships had been taking people across the Atlantic since the 1830s.
 But it didn’t dawn on me until I read the details, that the Titanic (and its smaller predecessors) wasn’t a “luxury cruise” ship at all.
 Oh, don’t get me wrong… it was certainly luxurious enough to compete, and surpass in some ways, the Carnival Cruise Line of today!